lquan02/luongq_porfolio/README.md

 # friday
-This project is underdevelopment name Friday, by Oppenheimer
+This porfolio is underdevelopment name Friday, by Luong aka Oppenheimer